Resume

 Change your mindset

-Changing your perspective is easier said than done, right?
-When I first entered the professional world, I wasn’t great at taking feedback.
+Changing your perspective is easier said than done.
+When I first entered the professional world, I wasn’t great at accepting feedback.
 I’d get frustrated and defensive whenever someone pointed out areas for improvement.

 But then I realized, how does getting defensive serve me?
 It doesn't help me learn or grow; it only holds me back.
 So, I decided to shift my mindset.
 I started seeing feedback not as criticism, but as valuable insights to help me get better.